Last Updated: 11/6/23 | November 6th, 2023

 8. See Old Taiwan

-Two groups of islands that make up the Kinmen Archipelago off the west coast of Taiwan, just a couple miles from mainland China — and they are old Taiwan at its best.
-Here you’ll be able to see some traditional architecture, and there are also insightful museums that highlight the ongoing tensions between the People’s Republic and Taiwan.
+While Tainan may be Taiwan’s oldest city, if you want to see Old Taiwan at its best, head to the two groups of islands that make up the Kinmen Archipelago off the west coast of Taiwan, just a couple miles from mainland China.
+These islands have been the frontline of the ongoing tensions between the People’s Republic and Taiwan.

 9. Get Off the Beaten Track on Orchid Island and Green Island

 Located just off the southeastern coast, these lush islands are a treat to visit.
-Here you’ll find hiking, swimming, diving, and amazing hot springs.
-You can also get further off the beaten path and have an adventure by renting a scooter to traveling around the islands yourself!
+Here you’ll find hiking, swimming, and diving.
+The best way to explore these islands is by renting a scooter so that you can get further off the beaten path and have an adventure exploring at your own pace.

 10. Explore the Mountains

 If you want to stretch your legs, climb to the summit of beautiful Jade Mountain and watch the sunrise (it takes two days to hike).
 This beautiful peak is almost 4,000 meters (13,000 feet) above sea level, giving it sweeping views in every direction.

-If you’re still craving some climbing and hiking, head to Wuling Peak on Hehuan Mountain, around 3,275 meters above sea level, making it another good hike for anyone looking to spend more time outdoors.
+Wuling Peak on Hehuan Mountain, around 3,275 meters (10,745 feet) above sea level, is another good hike for anyone looking to spend more time outdoors.
 But what really makes this place special is that the peak is so high, you can look down into a sea of clouds below!

 11. Go Hiking in Taroko National Park

 Ready for another city break?
-This national park offers visitors a chance to hike through mountainous terrain and gorges, and you can even stop to dip your feet in swiftly flowing mountain rivers.
-Covering just under 100,000 hectares, it’s one of only nine national parks in Taiwan.
-You can visit the park solo or as part of a full-day tour from Taipei.
-Admission is free.
+This national park covers 92,000 hectares (360 square miles) and offers visitors a chance to hike the numerous trails through mountainous terrain and dramatic gorges.
+You can stop to dip your feet in swiftly flowing mountain rivers and to marvel at the shrines and temples.

 12. Head East